andipfeff/PyBer_Analysis/README.md

 # PyBer Ride-Sharing Analysis

 ## Overview of the analysis
-The purpose of this analsys it to
+The purpose of this analsys is to create various visualization's for the PyBer CEO.
+The data was grouped by city type and various fare, driver and ride related metrics were graphed using scatter plots, pie charts, box & whisker plots and line graphs.

 ## Results
 Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

 Summary DataFrame